TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/NamingConventions/Index.rst

 Upgrade wizard identifier
 =========================

-You SHOULD use the following identifier:
+You SHOULD use the following naming convention for the identifier:

 `extKey_wizardName`

-This is not enforced
+This is not enforced.

 Please see :ref:`upgrade-wizards-identifier` in the Upgrade Wizard chapter for further explanations.